Struggling With Tax Debt or IRS Issues? A Tax Lawyer Can Help

 After you file your past-due returns, if you owe taxes, your attorney may also be able to help you set up a payment plan with the IRS or help you take advantage of one of the other programs that meet your needs.
 In most cases, you will need to file back tax returns before you qualify for a payment plan, offer in compromise, or other resolution option.

 When the IRS places a lien on your property, it is claiming a legal interest in your property.
 Other liability collectors can do this, too, but the IRS usually has top priority.
 Your property can be your financial assets, home, vehicles, boats, and other personal property.

 A lien is not the same as a levy.
 A levy is when the IRS has seized your property with the intent of selling it to pay off your back taxes due.
 A lien can be removed, and your lawyer can help make that possible.

 Why Do You Need a Tax Attorney?

-The reason a lot of people don’t pay their taxes isn’t because they don’t want to — it’s because they don’t know how to set up a payment plan that will work with their financial situation.
-They are intimidated by the amount of their tax bill and can’t see a way out.
-After that happens, the problem is compounded with each year you don’t file a return.
+The reason a lot of people don’t pay their taxes isn’t that they don’t want to — it’s because they don’t know how to negotiate with the IRS to set up a payment plan that will work with their financial situation.
+They often feel intimidated by the amount of their tax bill and can’t see a way out.
+So, they simply ignore the situation.
+After that happens, the problem is compounded with each year that they don’t file a return.

+If this describes your situation, you are not alone.
+Every day, we help clients who have been ignoring their tax problems and doing so has made the problem snowball into a very stressful situation.
+Don’t worry.
+Your situation is not hopeless.
+You can get help now.
 Getting help from a tax attorney will make you see that there are options for every tax situation.
 Your lawyer will find the right program or solution for you.

 Get in Touch with an Experienced IRS Attorney

-It’s scary when the IRS has you in its sights, and there’s no way to get out of the line of fire except addressing and handling your tax debt.
-Get your tax dilemma figured out and put an end to the stress and anxiety you’ve been living with.
+It’s scary when the IRS has you in its sights, and there’s no way to get out of the line of fire except by addressing and handling your back taxes.